 If you’re working on a project of any considerable size, you probably manage your sensitive credentials using an

 env file or an online secret manager.
-If you are not sure about the best ways of storing sensitive information like RPC URLs or private keys, feel free to check out our guide on the proper ways of storing environment variables.
+If you are unsure about the best ways to store sensitive information like RPC URLs or private keys, feel free to check out our guide on the proper ways of storing environment variables.

 For now, just remember to carefully update your environment variables, especially the RPC URL and the private key.